 Our committees continue to meet virtually using a variety of platforms to manage the business and programs of the church.
 The activities of these committees are vital for us to continue as a connected, active, and engaged community during the pandemic.

 In April 2021, the Parish Committee approved small church committee groups gathering in the Memorial Garden, our first start at reopening.
+In June 2021, the Parish Committee approved small church groups gathering in the building, limited to one pre-scheduled group at a time.
 Committee chairs received the policy details on the gatherings.

 As the business and expenses of the church continue, it remains important to support the church financially as you are able.
 As the building closure has reduced our budgeted income, our individual contributions through pledges are even more important.
 Pledges and contributions may be mailed to the church or made online.